openvinotoolkit/openvino/docs/ops/movement/Unique_10.md

 **Short description**: *Unique* finds unique elements of a given input tensor.
 Depending on the operator's attributes it either looks for unique values globally in the whole (flattened) tensor or performs the search along the specified axis.

 **Detailed description**
 The operator can either work in elementwise mode searching for unique values in the whole tensor or it can consider slices of the input tensor along the specified axis.
 This way the op is able to find unique subtensors in the input data.
-Except for the unique elements the operator also produces the indices of the unique elements in the input tensor and the number of occurences of unique elements in the input data.
+Except for the unique elements the operator also produces the indices of the unique elements in the input tensor and the number of occurrences of unique elements in the input data.

 **Attributes**: